EndPointCorp/end-point-blog/2022/11/ab-testing.md

 To determine if the difference between the control and treatment groups is due to chance or not we can use [permutation testing](https://en.wikipedia.org/wiki/Permutation_test).

-Permutation sampling is performed using the following steps, as listed in Practical Statistics (see References):
+Permutation sampling is performed using the following steps, as listed in Practical Statistics (see the Reference section at the end):

 1. Combine the results from the different groups into a single data set.
 2. Shuffle the combined data and then randomly draw (without replacement) a resample of the same size as group A (which will contain some data from multiple groups).